Tormented By Twitching?

 What causes muscle twitches?
 They occur all over my body and drive me crazy.
-Can I take anything to alleviate them?
+Can I take anything to stop them?

-Muscle twitching (the medical term is fasciculation) is very common and usually not serious, although chronic, persistent twitching can be quite annoying.
-Muscles twitch when they involuntarily contract and release.
-The most common sites for twitching are the eyelid, calf or thumb.
+Muscle twitching (the medical term is fasciculation) is very common and usually not a sign of anything serious but can be quite annoying if it persists or occurs frequently.
+A muscle twitch is an involuntarily contraction.
+The most common sites for twitching are the eyelid, calf and thumb.

-Twitching tends to occur most often when you’re tired or after you’ve been exercising strenuously.
-Eyestrain, stress and anxiety, fatigue and too much caffeine can also play a role, and a number of prescription drugs (including diuretics, corticosteroids or estrogens) can cause twitching as a side effect.
+In general, twitching elsewhere in your body tends to occur when you’re tired or after you’ve been exercising strenuously.
+Stress, anxiety, fatigue and too much caffeine can also play a role as can a number of prescription drugs (including diuretics, corticosteroids and estrogens).
 If you’re taking one of these or any other medications, ask your physician or pharmacist if twitching is a side effect.
-Most of the time, twitching goes away on its own, but it can continue for weeks or months.
-There is no medical treatment for ordinary twitching.
+Dehydration can also cause twitching in the legs, arms and torso.

-If these measures don’t help, ask your physician to refer you to a neurologist for a workup that should be able to identify – or eliminate – any neurological concern.
-A number of serious (and rare) neurological diseases can be responsible for muscle twitches but most of them cause other symptoms as well, including muscle weakness or atrophy.
+If these measures aren’t effective, ask your physician to refer you to a neurologist for a workup.
+He or she should be able to identify – or eliminate – any neurological concern.
+A number of serious (and rare) neurological diseases can be responsible for muscle twitches, but most of them cause other symptoms, such as muscle weakness or atrophy.